himynameisoleg/cs415-final/README.md

 flask run -p 5001 --debug
 ```

-To view the app, go to your browseer and access [localhost:5001](http://localhost:5001)
+To view the app, go to your browser and access [localhost:5001](http://localhost:5001)